KeunyoungSong/Articles-hashNode/clp9fmcj0000f09l23dhv4pff.md

 - Centralized data management for fragments within an Activity
 - Implementation of the ZoomOutPageTransformer animation

+### Fragment initializing
+1. onCreate()
+    - Retrieve the data from Fragment arguments
+2. onCreateView()
+    - Inflate the fragment layout, get view references, set up data on the views, and return the view
+3. onViewCreated()
+    - Define the functionality of an interactive UI component like the nextButton

 ## How it works
 1. Navigate from MainActivity to TestActivity using Intent.
 2. TestActivity contains a ViewPager2 object and a moveToNextQuestion() method to control it.